Polymer/polymer/PRIMER.md

 </dom-module>
 ```

+<a name="x-styling-limitations"></a>
 ### Custom Properties Shim - Limitations and API details

-Experimental cross-platform support for custom properties is provided in Polymer by a Javascript library that approximates the capabilities of the CSS Variables specification  *for the specific use case of theming custom elements*, while also extending it to add the mixin capability described above.  **It is important to note that this is not a full polyfill**, as doing so would be prohibitively expensive; rather this is a shim that is inspired by that specification and trades off aspects of the full dynamism possible in CSS with practicality and performance.
+Cross-platform support for custom properties is provided in Polymer by a Javascript library that approximates the capabilities of the CSS Variables specification  *for the specific use case of theming custom elements*, while also extending it to add the mixin capability described above.  **It is important to note that this is not a full polyfill**, as doing so would be prohibitively expensive; rather this is a shim that is inspired by that specification and trades off aspects of the full dynamism possible in CSS with practicality and performance.

-Below are current limitations of this experimental system.
+Below are current limitations of this system.
 Improvements to performance and dynamism will continue to be explored.

-* As this feature is still experimental, custom properties are not currently applied to elements by default.
-To enable *usage* of custom properties, set an `enableCustomStyleProperties: true` property on the Polymer element prototype.

 * Only rules which match the element at *creation time* are applied.
 Any dynamic changes that update variable values are not applied automatically.